NIAAA Director’s Report on Institute Activities to the 136th Meeting of the National Advisory Council on Alcohol Abuse and Alcoholism

 Dr. Andrew Holmes, Chief of the Laboratory of Behavioral and Genomic Neuroscience, was selected as the 2014 winner of the A. E. Bennett Award of the Society of Biological Psychiatry for basic research.

-NIAAA issued a new FOA on Alcohol-Induced Effects on Tissue Injury and Repair (PA 14-124 (R21),-123 (R01)).
-This FOA solicits applications that will elucidate the molecular and cellular mechanisms of tissue injury and repair associated with alcohol use in humans.
+NIAAA issued a new NOFO on Alcohol-Induced Effects on Tissue Injury and Repair (PA 14-124 (R21),-123 (R01)).
+This NOFO solicits applications that will elucidate the molecular and cellular mechanisms of tissue injury and repair associated with alcohol use in humans.
 Excessive alcohol consumption has the potential to adversely affect multiple organ systems including the liver, brain, heart, pancreas, lung, kidney, endocrine and immune systems, as well as bone and skeletal muscle.
 In addition, there is accumulating evidence that long term alcohol consumption is associated with reduced host capacity for recovery and repair following trauma.
-The FOA also encourages the study of alcohol’s effect on stem cells, embryonic development, and regeneration, studies on molecular and cellular actions of moderate alcohol consumption.
+The NOFO also encourages the study of alcohol’s effect on stem cells, embryonic development, and regeneration, studies on molecular and cellular actions of moderate alcohol consumption.
 A better understanding of these underlying mechanisms may provide new avenues for developing more effective and novel approaches for prognosis, diagnosis, intervention, and treatment of alcohol-induced organ damage.
 Scientific contact: William Dunty.

 PA 14-198 (R01) Unconventional Roles of Ethanol Metabolizing Enzymes, Metabolites, and Cofactors in Health and Disease.
-This FOA solicits applications that focus on integrated, innovative research on the novel and unconventional contributions of ethanol metabolizing pathways, their metabolites, cofactors, and interactions with synergizing biological pathways in the development of alcohol- induced diseases and end organ injuries.
-It is anticipated that this FOA will generate data that may lead to breakthroughs in our understanding of identifying key cellular and molecular components in the initiation, progression and maintenance of the diverse medical disorders caused by excessive, long term alcohol consumption.
+This NOFO solicits applications that focus on integrated, innovative research on the novel and unconventional contributions of ethanol metabolizing pathways, their metabolites, cofactors, and interactions with synergizing biological pathways in the development of alcohol- induced diseases and end organ injuries.
+It is anticipated that this NOFO will generate data that may lead to breakthroughs in our understanding of identifying key cellular and molecular components in the initiation, progression and maintenance of the diverse medical disorders caused by excessive, long term alcohol consumption.
 In the future this knowledge may be critical in the diagnosis, treatment and management of vulnerable patient population debilitated by the vast array of alcohol-induced pathologies and enable clinicians to improve disease outcomes and, consequently, public health.
 Scientific contact: Andras Orosz

 New Medications Development Focus in the DTRR Program Announcements